nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`.
 * Only the name or IC number is searched.
 * Only full words will be matched e.g. `Han` will not match `Hans`.
-* For the name, only persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`.
+* For the name, only patients matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`.

 Format: `find n/NAME or id/IC_NUMBER`